mq-cah/ANZPHN/_pages/network.md

 : Paul Ashton is adjunct professor at the [Centre for Applied History](https://www.mq.edu.au/research/research-centres-groups-and-facilities/resilient-societies/centres/centre-for-applied-history) at Macquarie University and founding co-director of the [Australian Centre for Public History](https://www.uts.edu.au/research-and-teaching/our-research/australian-centre-public-history) at the University of Technology Sydney where he also holds an adjunct professorship.
 He has authored, co-authored, edited and co-edited 36 books.
 In 2020 he was awarded the NSW History Council's Annual History Citation for outstanding contributions to public and Australian history.
 : **Contact**  Paul(dot)Ashton(at)uts(dot)edu(dot)au

+**Professor Michelle Arrow** <br />
+: Michelle Arrow is a Professor at Macquarie University, Sydney, who has published extensively on Australian History and Media (particularly television).
+: **Contact** Michelle(dot)Arrow(at)mq(dot)edu(dot)au

 **Dr Alison Atkinson-Phillips**<br />
 : **Contact**  Alison(dot)Atkinson-Phillips(at)newcastle(dot)ac(dot)uk

 **Associate Professor Katie Barclay**<br />
+: Katie Barclay is Deputy Director of the [ARC Centre of Excellence in the History of Emotions](http://www.historyofemotions.org.au/) and Associate Professor in History, University of Adelaide.
+Her research explores the intersections of emotion, family and gender.
+She is especially interested in how families pass on their various 'inheritances' across generations and she works collaboratively with the public to explore this topic.
 : **Contact**  katie(dot)barclay(at)adelaide(dot)edu(dot)au

+**Dr Joel Barnes, Postdoctoral Research Fellow**<br />
+: Joel Barnes is a Postdoctoral Research Fellow at [the Institute for Advanced Studies in the Humanities](https://iash.uq.edu.au/) at the University of Queensland, working on the international [Science and Religion: Exploring the Spectrum Project](https://sciencereligionspectrum.org/).
+In 2018–20 they were Research Associate in the [Australian Centre for Public History](https://www.uts.edu.au/research-and-teaching/our-research/australian-centre-public-history) at UTS, where they were one of the organisers of the Centre's public history activities such as the popular Public History Hour, which ran for much of 2020.
+With Dr Chelsea Barnett, they co-organise *Historians at the Movies Australia*, a popular film watch party run each weekend on Twitter.
+: **Contact** joel(dot)barnes(at)uq(dot)edu(dot)au

 **Dr Tully Barnett**<br />
 : **Contact**  tully(dot)barnett(at)flinders(dot)edu(dot)au